The "Mexican Problem": Migration to the United States

 Although not a new population to immigrate to the US as some would be led to assume, the Mexican population greatly increased within the United States when comparing the decades leading up to the Mexican Revolution and the decades afterward from 1880–1940.
 There was an increase from 200,000 to 600,000 Mexican immigrants during the years of 1910–1930.
 Many people left Mexico after the war because they wanted to avoid the calamity and devastating effects of the revolution while also seeking safety for themselves and loved ones.
 As the Mexican immigrant population became greater across the US borders, the focus on immigrants also became more fixed.
 Throughout the process, people's negative perspectives developed into a more generalized approach.
 It was stated in essence that immigrants from Mexico would need to catch up biologically and socially from an US individual's perspective of the "Mexican Problem."

 One of the main focuses of US Border Control in the years leading up to and the start of the Mexican Revolution was controlling dealings of morality and what traffic and business they defined as immoral.
-Attitudes started to lean towards judging which immigrants were acceptable to be allowed into the country based off of moral perspectives such as if they were involved in "sexual commerce" or if they might be a burden to the country in some form or another, relying upon federal financial reserves.
+Attitudes started to lean towards judging which immigrants were acceptable to be allowed into the country based on moral perspectives such as if they were involved in "sexual commerce" or if they might be a burden to the country in some form or another, relying upon federal financial reserves.
 This oftentimes was something that would keep people from being allowed to enter the country if they were considered a liability, and often constituted criminalization tactics which further added to the "Mexican Problem."